opensyria/blockchain/docs/ARCHITECTURE.md

 ## Executive Summary

-Open Syria is a sovereign, Rust-based blockchain designed to power the Digital Lira, Syria's decentralized digital currency.
+OpenSyria is a sovereign, Rust-based blockchain designed to power the Digital Lira, Syria's decentralized digital currency.
 The system implements a Proof-of-Work consensus mechanism with a clear migration path to Proof-of-Stake, featuring bilingual tooling (Arabic/English), comprehensive state management, and a modular architecture designed for long-term evolution.

 **Key Metrics:**
 - **Language:** Rust (safe, concurrent, performant)